-The Study Coordinator MUST obtain signed consent from the patient on all consent documents before undertaking any other research procedures, including mental status screening and measurement of blood pressures.
+The Study Coordinator MUST obtain signed consent from the patient on all consent documents before undertaking any other research procedures, including mental status screening.

-- 1) Before meeting with the patient on the Baseline visit, make sure that your IRB-approved consent documents are still valid. - Each consent form is valid for a maximum of 12 months from the date of approval and often for less time if an amendment is filed. - If your IRB dates your approved consent documents, make sure that the date the patient is being enrolled falls within the dates specified on the consent.
-You should NEVER have a patient sign a consent that has expired. - 2) When your IRB provides a new consent after each annual review, be sure to email all dated/stamped documents and the IRB approval letter to gail-ardery@uiowa.edu. - 3) The Study Coordinator will give the subject a consent document to read and review. - 4) The Study Coordinator will specifically explain the following aspects of the study: - Purpose of the research study, duration of study participation, and the number of research visits or study contacts (e.g. telephone calls) required. - Which parts of the study are investigational (in this case the pharmacy intervention). - The study procedures/requirements. - The risks of the study. - The voluntary nature of the study that the subject may stop the study at any time. - When a subject's participation in the study may be stopped (safety, compliance, sponsor stops the study). - HIPAA section the clinic investigators must be allowed to have access to the participant's medical information and to create medical information in order for the subject to be in the study. - Contact information in case of a research-related Injury. - 5) The Study Coordinator asks the subject what questions they have and provides answers. - 6) If after reading the consent document and having their questions answered a patient agrees to participate in the study, the patient will sign and date the consent document. - 7) The Study Coordinator then signs and dates the consent document.
+- 1) Before meeting with the patient on the Baseline visit, make sure that your IRB-approved consent documents are still valid. - Each consent form is valid for a maximum of 12 months from the date of approval and often for less time when the approval process is long. - If your IRB dates your approved consent documents, make sure that the date the patient is being enrolled falls within the dates specified on the consent.
+You should NEVER have a patient sign a consent that has expired. - 2) When your IRB provides a new consent, be sure to email all approved and dated/stamped documents and the IRB approval letter to gail-ardery@uiowa.edu. - 3) The Study Coordinator will give the subject a consent document to read and review. - 4) The Study Coordinator will specifically explain the following aspects of the study: - Purpose of the research study, duration of study participation, and the number of research visits or study contacts (e.g. telephone calls) required. - Which parts of the study are investigational (in this case the pharmacy intervention). - The study procedures/requirements. - The risks of the study. - The voluntary nature of the study that the subject may stop the study at any time. - When a subject's participation in the study may be stopped (safety, compliance, sponsor stops the study). - HIPAA section the clinic investigators must be allowed to have access to the participant's medical information and to create medical information in order for the subject to be in the study. - Contact information in case of a research-related Injury. - 5) The Study Coordinator asks the subject what questions they have and provides answers. - 6) For subjects whose capacity to consent, understand the study procedures, or read the consent form is in question, we recommend that the Study Coordinator provides some documentation of the patient's ability to sign consent.
+A template titled "Evaluation to Sign Informed Consent Document for Research" is provided in APPENDIX V. However, it is imperative that sites follow pertinent procedures specified by the local IRB.
+The evaluation document should be stored in the subject's study file.
+It cannot be entered into the database.
+If you doubt that a patient is not able to sign informed consent, explain that you are choosing not to have the patient continue in the study.

-- 8) The Study Coordinator will then make two COMPLETE copies of the consent document.
+- 7) If after reading the consent document and having their questions answered a patient agrees to participate in the study, the patient will sign and date the consent document. - 8) The Study Coordinator then signs and dates the consent document. - 9) The Study Coordinator will then make two COMPLETE copies of the consent document.
 One copy will be placed in the chart or medical record, unless the clinic does not permit this.
 The patient will be given a copy, and the original will be placed in the study case report binder.
-If clinic policy explicitly prohibits placing a copy of the signed consent in the patient's medical record AND the local IRB does not require placing a copy in the medical record, then clinic policy should be followed. - 9) The signed consent forms will be reviewed by study monitors from the University of Iowa during interim monitoring visits to ensure compliance with the informed consent process.
+If clinic policy explicitly prohibits placing a copy of the signed consent in the patient's medical record AND the local IRB does not require placing a copy in the medical record, then clinic policy should be followed. - 10) The signed consent forms will be reviewed by study monitors from the University of Iowa during interim monitoring visits to ensure compliance with the informed consent process.